lelderki/E09b-Lighting/README.md

-# E09b-Lighting
+# E09b-Lighting excercise for MSCH220 Indiana University.
+Directions are below.

 The purpose of this exercise is for you to explore 3D lighting and camera movement in Godot.

 There are many steps, and some of the concepts are a little complicated, so I would recommend that you stop and test frequently.
 I have tried to be as clear as possible.

 This exercise is loosely based on the How to light a 3d scene in Godot (3d tutorial) by GDQuest.
 The YouTube video is [available here](https://www.youtube.com/watch?v=iamttSmxA2I).